jodt88/jodt88.github.io/index.md

 *FlynnBALL*

 This game was made as an assignment for the Video Game Design class given at LSU during the Spring 2017 semester.
-Our task was to create a pinball game using our then current knowledge of the game engine Unity.
-This is my first game created using the Unity game engine, as well as my first game in general.
+Our task was to create a pinball game using our then current knowledge of the game engine Unity 5.5.0f3.
+The grade for this assignment helped determine the 16 team leaders for the semester long group game project.
+This game ranked in the top 16 out of a class of 80.
+This was my first game created using the Unity game engine, as well as my first game in general.

 * [GitHub Repository](https://github.com/jodt88/FlynnBALL)